AHEAD-Labs/AzureInnovationDay/Lab3-Storage/README.md

-# Azure Storage

-## Create Azure Storage Account
+Create Azure Storage Account
 Click ‘Create a Resource’ (plus icon) in the top left corner.
 Click ‘Storage’ → ‘Storage Account’
 Enter a name for your storage account (It must be unique and lower case).
-See following picture for additional settings.
-Select the resource group you created in the previous lab.
+Ensure that “Account kind” is set to “StorageV2” Replication should be set to “Locally-redundant storage (LRS)”

 Click Create
 Once provisioning has completed, navigate to the resource by clicking “Go to resource”